Ceija Stojka: Autobiographies

 Stojka wrote three autobiographies.
 The first, We Live in Seclusion: The Memories of a Romni, was published in 1988 and was one of the first popular works to make public the issues concerning the Nazi persecution of the Austrian Romani people.
 The publication received substantial public attention for its subject matter, as well as for the fact that a woman had written it, breaking Romani convention.
 She continued exploring these issues in Travelers on This World (1992) and I Dream That I am Alive - Liberated From Bergen-Belsen (Träume ich, dass ich lebe) (2005).
 All three books were published with the help of Karin Berger as editor.

 Stojka's works have been compared to those of other Romani holocaust survivors, such as Philomena Franz, Otto Rosenberg, Walter Winter and Alfred Lessing.

-Memoirs written by her brother
+Memoirs by her brother

 A commemorative sign for Ceija Stojka Platz in Vienna, Austria.

 Two of Stojka's brothers, Karl and Mongo Stojka, also published autobiographies about their family's experiences of Austrian Roma persecution under the Nazis.
 Karl Stojka, the fourth child in the family, released Auf der ganzen Welt zu Hause in 1994.
-Mongo Stojka, the oldest male in the family, published Papierene Kinder: Gluck, Zerstorung und Neubeginn einer Roma-Femilie in Osterreich in 2000.
+Mongo Stojka, the oldest male in the family, published Papierene Kinder: Glück, Zerstörung und Neubeginn einer Roma-Familie in Österreich in 2000.
 These overlapping autobiographies are among the only opportunities to compare the memories of family members who survived the Holocaust and consider the "separate and collective experiences of a major historical traumatic event," given that only about 18% of Austrian Roma survived Nazi persecution.